In the last few weeks I have had a number of conversations on the topic of spiritual rhythms.

 Some of my Mill City Church community members were sharing that they were feeling out of step with what God was doing and saying in their lives.

-I have also been teaching a class on Spiritual Formation at Bethel University this summer.
+I have also been teaching a class on Spiritual Formation at Bethel University.

 I have noticed five things about spiritual rhythms in these recent experiences:

 1. Spiritual rhythms, disciplines or practices are often given a bad wrap.

 Like they are just “going through the motions.”
 It’s a sort of left-over legalism from the “devo” and “quiet time” days when people saw these rhythms as a way to achieve spiritual points or something.
 Rather than a way to connect with a God who loves us, wants to lead us, refresh us and guide us toward greater well-being in our lives.

 2. Those who try to practice spiritual rhythms are often surprised by the challenge to actually do the rhythms in our hectic lives.